fchuffar/mitoseq/README.md

 ### For complete information you can get the arguments manual by:
 ```$ python mythoseq.py -h```

-Or feel free to check the documentation file in the root folder of the project.

 ### Here are the main arguments :